 Advice: Go to your crawlspace (or attic, basement or closet) and find out what you do have.
-Do you have an old lamp pole, curtain rod, a wooden plank, a cardboard tube?
+Do you have an old lamp pole, curtain rod?
+Maybe a wooden plank or a cardboard tube you could cover in aluminum foil?
 Anything that is non-commercial and non-flashy.
-That is the true spirit of Festivus.
+That is the true spirit of Festivus for some.

 If you are bound and determined to have an actual aluminum pole then go to the junkyard and find one.
-If that fails then go to the hardware store and buy a cheap piece of aluminum tube.
+If that fails then buy one online or go to the hardware store and buy a cheap piece of aluminum tube.
 Make sure that you are rude to the salesperson and try to barter the price down, because that's what Frank Costanza would have done. :)

 How to decorate a Festivus Pole